poliorcetics/cargo-intraconv/README.md

 This approach means it is simple to understand but it has several drawbacks.
 For example `cargo-intraconv` is not aware of `use`s and will happily ignore them, even when they could shorten or remove links.

+## Contributing

+Any form of contribution is appreciated !
+You can open issues or PR and I'll try to answer you quickly !

 ## License